 All requests for information should be submitted in writing to the university lead and must include the date the information is needed.
 If the request is somewhat informal, the auditor/inspector may call the university lead; however, the university may still require the request be followed up in writing.
 The university will inform the auditors/inspectors if audit requests will take additional time.

 A university representative should accompany auditors/inspectors on all visits, interviews, or meetings with faculty and/or staff, including walk-throughs of university buildings and space.
 The auditors/inspectors will contact the university lead to facilitate this process.
-The university may also require that a representative(s) from its Office of the Executive Vice Chancellor & General Counsel and/or the University Compliance Office attend any of the visits, interviews or meetings deemed necessary.
+The university may also require that a representative(s) from its Office of the Vice Chancellor and General Counsel and/or the University Compliance Office attend any of the visits, interviews or meetings deemed necessary.

 Requests for data downloads/reports may take more than one day.
 Every effort should be made to provide the university with at least two business days to respond to a request for downloads/reports.

 Potential findings from all audits and inspections, including FDA site visits, should be communicated to the university lead and the University Compliance Office as soon as possible throughout the audit.